jayzalani/cancer_coloectral/readme.md

 ### Configure Environment Variables

 First, set up environment variables by copying these commands and pasting them into the VS Code terminal where the environment is activated:
+NOTE: This is mine Creaditianls Please make sure you have yours this is hardly work in your local system.(I have deactivated it!)

 ```
 $env:MLFLOW_TRACKING_PASSWORD = "c1c7ea37e46eaaf3415d10baa9b057ca0c9a6aeb"